Add a Personal sauna to your home

 A sauna can add a beautiful design touch to your space.
 You’ll get to select what kind of wood and panelling you’d like to use, and work with a designer to create a space layout that’s a custom fit for you.
 Other sauna customizations can include insulation type, door type and size, utilizing a sauna kit, if you want windows, heat and heat control preference, and the floor type.

 You’ll want to decide if you’re going to use a DIY sauna kit or a professional fabricated sauna kit.
-A sauna kit will provide you a pre-framed and insulated room that’s ready for installation by your design-build team.
+A sauna kit will provide you with a pre-framed and insulated room that’s ready for installation by your design-build team.
 We’ll make sure that the kit is cut to size and install it on your behalf, and that it’s made to meet all of your desired customizations.
 When selecting a sauna kit, you’ll want to be sure that it comes with a warranty.

 The door to your sauna can be a great point of design and customization.
 Choose from sleek glass or iron metal to add a high-design feature to your space.
 Choose how open and accessible you want to make your sauna, and what level of privacy you’re looking for.